-- 1. Do not refill the fuel tank while the engine is running or hot.

-- 2. Do not smoke, or allow sparks, flames, or other sources of ignition around the equipment, especially when refuelling.

-- Do not fill fuel tank to the top.
+- 1. Do not refill the fuel tank while the engine is running or hot. - Do not smoke, or allow sparks, flames, or other sources of ignition around the equipment, especially when refuelling. - Do not fill fuel tank to the top.
 Leave a little room for the fuel to expand as needed.

-TO PREVENT FUEL LEAKAGE AND

-FIRE HAZARD, do not fill fuel above

-the bottom of fuel strainer.

-- 4. Refuel in a well-ventilated area only. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
+Refuel in a well-ventilated area only. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
 To prevent FIRE, do not start the engine while the smell of fuel hangs in the air.